hydeh3r3/maze_solver/README.md

 - Generates random mazes using a recursive backtracking algorithm
 - Visualizes the maze generation process
 - Implements a simple GUI using Tkinter
+- Allows customization of maze size and cell dimensions
+- Provides unit tests for key functionalities

 ## Classes